Amitro123/automation-service/spec.md

 - **Summary**: Implemented PR-Centric Automation and Robust Error Handling features.
 Added configuration options for trigger modes, trivial change filtering, and review posting on PRs.
 Integrated Jules API for enhanced error handling and rate limiting.
 Updated README with new features and configuration instructions.
 - **Decisions**: Prioritized PR-centric workflows for efficiency and cost optimization.
 Leveraged Jules API for improved error handling and reliability.
 Implemented configurable rate limiting to prevent LLM service disruptions.
 - **Next Steps**:  Monitor the performance of the new features.
 Refactor logging and error handling for improved maintainability.
 Enhance dashboard visibility to include error metrics and Jules API usage.

+### 2024-02-29
+- **Summary**: Updated README.md to reflect completed features and remove "NEW" tags, also added review provider configuration instructions.
+- **Decisions**: Removed "NEW" tags to reflect completed features.
+- **Next Steps**: Update spec.md to reflect the changes in the README.